ARTIST SUBMISSION GUIDELINES

 To apply, please follow these steps:

-1. Copy and paste the following questions into the body of an email to Era Contemporary at eracontemporary@gmail.com with email heading “EXHIBITION NAME (example, SIREN SONG) and (Your name)”.
+Copy and paste the following questions into the body of an email to Era Contemporary at eracontemporary@gmail.com with email heading “EXHIBITION NAME (example, THE SECRET SHOW) and (Your name)”.
 Attach image(s) of your artwork no larger than 3 MB and using the label format FIRSTNAME_LASTNAME_TITLE_SIZE_MEDIUM_YEAR_PRICE.

 Next, please pay the submission fee of $35 for one piece, and $35 per additional submission to eracontemporary@gmail.com via Paypal.
 Please attach this receipt to the email.
 If you don’t have Paypal, you can pay the submission fee here.